liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 -  ``@mixin`` allows parameters and content blocks.
 -  ``@extend`` may produce more efficient (less redundant) CSS.

-There is no rule about which one should be preferred.
+There is no rule about which one is preferred.

 Theming
 ~~~~~~~

 Each theme replicates the directory structure of core.
-Sass should be
+Sass must be
 configured so that both theme and core are in the import path.
 This
 allows to import all modules from core while making it easy to overwrite
 a module by adding a corresponding file to the theme.